rgeraldes24/solc/docs/smtchecker.rst

 Real World Assumptions
 **********************

-Some scenarios can be expressed in Hyperion and the EVM, but are expected to never occur in practice.
+Some scenarios can be expressed in Hyperion and the ZVM, but are expected to never occur in practice.
 One of such cases is the length of a dynamic storage array overflowing during a
 push: If the ``push`` operation is applied to an array of length 2^256 - 1, its